Plastic is everywhere.

 So what does this have to do with whales and dolphins?

 - Whales eat these fish and accumulate plastics in their own bodies.

 Add Your Voice

-In 2018, I'm making a #PlasticPact to reduce my plastic use.
+In 2020, I'm making a #PlasticPact to reduce my plastic use.

 Plastic is harmful to not only whales and dolphins, but to the entire ocean ecosystem.
 I want to make a difference and reduce how much plastic I use in my everyday life.
 I am making a pact with Whale and Dolphin Conservation to change my daily habits to help the ocean environment.
-Plastic is not whale food and I'm going to stick to my New Years resolution in 2018!
+Plastic is not whale food and I'm going to stick to my New Years resolution in 2020!